malgo1311/rsna-pneumonia-detection-challenge/README.md

 Note: hard_negative_miner config is important when using hard negative examples in training your object detection model.

 ## 4. Evalutation on Kaggle Test Set
-Before making the predictions, I resized the image to 512 x 512.
-I know there is a resizer layer in the frozen_inference_graph.pb but in my past experiences I have seen better results with prior resizing.
-I tried thresholding the boxes with score > 0.5 but I got the best result with score > 0.3.
+I have directly used the predictions made on the test set without any post-processing.
+I tried filtering the boxes with score > 0.5 but I got the best result with score > 0.3.

 ## 5. Thoughts